bbeatricecretu/bbeatricecretu/README.md

 # 👋 About Me

-Hi, I'm **Beatrice Cretu** — a passionate **Computer Science student at Babeș-Bolyai University** with a growing expertise in software development, algorithms, and data-driven applications.
+Hi, I'm **Beatrice Cretu** — a passionate **Computer Science student at Babeș-Bolyai University(2nd year)** with a growing expertise in software development, algorithms, and data-driven applications.

 I’m motivated by solving real-world problems through clean, efficient, and well-structured code.
 My focus is on building scalable solutions, exploring both high-level and low-level programming, and continuously improving through hands-on experience in diverse technologies.